Aufbau Suppressed Coupled Cluster Theory for Doubly Excited States

 Thus, by explicitly centering its wave function expansion on the doubly excited reference determinant, ASCC achieves the hoped for advantage over methods that linearly respond around the ground state.
-Of course, the $\Delta$CC approach has long achieved something similar for single-configurational doubly excited states, and so while these results are encouraging, it will be especially interesting to see whether the accuracy is maintained in the more multi-configurational setting of our two-CSF example.
+Excited state specific methods, such as $\Delta$CC and the intermediate state approach to EOM-CC (IS-CC), achieve something similar for single-configurational doubly excited states, as shown in Figures \ref{fig:deltas} and \ref{fig:intermediates}.

 Before turning to those tests, we would like to make a small aside about ASCC's lack of sensitivity to the initial orbitals.
 Previous work has already observed that, for singly excited states, the choice of the reference method that generates the molecular orbital shapes typically has only a small effect on the ASCC excitation energy. \cite{quadyAufbauSuppressedCoupledCluster2025} To perform a limited test of this property for double excitations, we have re-calculated the ASCC excitation energies using equal weight state-averaged CASSCF(4o,4e) reference in both diazete and cyclobutadiene and then compared them to the ASCC results based on CASSCF(2o,2e).
 In both moleules, we find that this change to the active space changes the ASCC excitation energy by less than 0.07eV.